 - 18. Peak Child provides a full-day education and care programme.
 Our schools are open from 7h00 to 17h30, Monday to Friday.
 We only close for 3 weeks of holidays over the December/January period, thus catering for families where both parents are working full day jobs. - 19.
 If there is a Public Holiday on a Tuesday or a Thursday, our schools will close on the Monday or Friday.
 This is to enable us to do a deep clean of the schools, and to do some maintenance that cannot be done during school time. - 20.
 It is mandatory that you or an authorised guardian sign your child in and out of school each day. - 21.
 Your child must be picked up by an adult who is at least 18 years old and who is listed on your enrolment form.
 In order for your child to be released to a person who is not listed on the enrolment form, permission must be given to the Principal or Class Teacher in writing.
-Verbal permission is not sufficient, but we can accept e-mails and WhatsApps or SMSs.
+Verbal permission is not sufficient, but we can accept WhatsApps to the school cell phone or admin cell phone.